 It was in the 1890s that Scofield first contracted with Standard Oil to market all the products of his company.
 Quite naturally, the stock of the Pacific Coast Oil Co. was acquired by the old Standard Oil Trust in 1900.
 When the Trust was dissolved in 1911, Standard Oil Co. of California succeeded to ownership of California properties and business.
 D.G.
 Scofield became president and held that office until his death in 1917.

-hen one talks oil, a sort of glow pervades the conversation as a "getting rich quick" state of mind develops.
-It takes more patience and luck to get rich from oil development than almost any other field of endeavor.
+When one talks oil, a sort of glow pervades the conversation as a "getting rich quick" state of mind develops.
+It takes more patience — and luck — to get rich from oil development than almost any other field of endeavor.
 Take a local case history.

 On this ranch, the first oil lease was written in 1921, when the Howard Petroleum Co. started a well which finally reached a depth of 700 feet and the company busted.
 Except for occasional short-time leases to Victor York and others, the ground was quiet, petroleumistically speaking, until 1930, when Roy Kitching promoted his Superba Well.
 That dragged on, not down, for more than a decade until the well was taken over by the British American Oil Co., re-named the Edwina Well, drilled just short of 6,200 feet and abandoned as the result of a lessee-lessor imbroglio which included the filling of the drilled well with pipe tools, concrete landed on top of the drill, then in the throes of a fishing job.